 - Ms Davies v Scottish Courts and Tribunal Services 2018 – Ms Davies had been prescribed medication for menopause-related cystitis which was taken by dissolving in water.
 One day she was worried the water containing the medication had been drunk by two men and voiced her concerns.
 They hadn’t drunk the water but she was put through a health and safety investigation, disciplinary action and finally dismissed on the grounds of gross misconduct.
 The tribunal found she was unfairly dismissed and subjected to disability discrimination.

 So the business case for supporting women working through menopause is compelling – finding ways of better managing the menopause at work is the right thing to do, and it’s commercial common sense too

-And for women themselves it hardly seems fair that at a time when you may well be at the top of your game suddenly your body and mind seem to turn against you.
-Add children and – or – aging parents into the mix and the overwhelm, stress and lack of specific support can knock your career off track.
+For women themselves it hardly seems fair that at a time when you may well be at the top of your game suddenly your body and mind seem to turn against you.
+Add children and – or – aging parents into the mix and the stress and lack of specific support can knock your career off track.

 Advice for women managing menopause symptoms at work

 The physical and psychological symptoms of menopause women experience are far reaching in the workplace and typical examples include: